kagetsuchi/Ranorex.ExcelTests/README.md

 ```

 ## Dev Notes
-- I double checked all the elements used on this solution to make sure no content id was used as it is not recommended for testing on a different device.
+_- I double checked all the elements used on this solution to make sure no content id was used as it is not recommended for testing on a different device.
-- If finding the element still takes too long please recommend any workarounds other than modifying the xPath
+- If finding the element still takes too long please recommend any workarounds other than modifying the xPath_